-Your schedule means that you can't cook every weeknight -- but you don’t want to resort to takeout.
-You'd like to feed a group in a matter of minutes, but you'd also like small serving options, so the noncooks in the house can fix dinner for themselves when you're not home.
+Your schedule means that you can't cook every weeknight—but you can't do takeout all the time.
+You'd like to feed your crew in a matter of minutes, but you'd also like small serving options, so the noncooks in the house can fix dinner for themselves when you're not home.
 How can you pull this off?
 Invest a few hours in cooking one afternoon on the weekend, and enjoy the payoff over multiple meals.
 Hearty soups, stews, and casseroles are all generally freezer-friendly and having them stashed there is the home cooks equivalent of having money in the bank.

-• Fresh herbs -- like basil -- don't freeze well, so add them just before serving dish.
+And remember: Fresh herbs—like basil—don't freeze well, so add them just before serving dinner.